 In Verona a must see is Juliet's balcony we spent the night around there, plus they have a large outdoor market in the city center. click here for hotel ideas.

 Stay in Milan the shopping Mecca of Italy, could be dangerous if your like me haha.
-If you want to see Divinci's last supper fresco you must make a reservation online, click here for tickets.
+If you want to see Divinci's last supper fresco you must by tickets in advance as they are sold out months in advance due to limited viewing, click here for tickets.

 Then head south to Pisa for The Leaning Tower try to get there at dusk its’ an amazing time there, that’s when I took this picture.
 The new hot spot in Italy these days is Cinque Terre not far from Pisa, just be prepared for allot of tourists in the summer.